 Enjoy a Saturday morning on our beautiful campus, meet with an admission counselor for an overview of Dickinson's distinctive programs and tour the campus with a member of our Liberty Cap Society.

-Our Saturday visits are offered August 30 through December 6.
+Our Saturday visits are offered August 29 through December 5.
 These visits include a 10:15 a.m. information session and an 11 a.m. tour.
-To confirm availability and schedule a Saturday visit please call us at 800-644-1773 or register online.
+To confirm availability and schedule a Saturday visit please call us at 800-644-1773.
+Registration coming soon.

 Admitted Student Programs